East Side, West Side (1949 film)

-East Side, West Side is a 1949 American crime film, starring Barbara Stanwyck, James Mason, Van Heflin, and Ava Gardner.
+East Side, West Side is a 1949 American film, starring Barbara Stanwyck, James Mason, Van Heflin, and Ava Gardner.
 While frequently termed a melodrama or women's film, it also has been described as a film noir and "urban noir."

 The film is based on the 1947 novel of the same title by Marcia Davenport, and was directed by Mervyn LeRoy.

 Plot

 Set shortly after the end of World War II, the film begins with a voiceover narration by New York socialite Jessie Bourne describing her connection to the city.
-She lives on fashionable Gramercy Park on the East Side of Manhattan.
+The film opens on fashionable Gramercy Park, where her mother lives, on the East Side of Manhattan.
+Jessie and her husband Brandon live on Gracie Square, on East 84th Street, in an apartment overlooking the East River.

-Jessie suspects her lawyer husband Brandon of infidelity.
+Jessie suspects Brandon of infidelity.
 Years before, his affair with party girl Isabel Lorrison had nearly torpedoed the Bournes' marriage.
 Now, Isabel's back, escorted around town by tough-guy Alec Dawning, a man with a short temper.
 When Dawning sees Isabel with Brandon, he decks Brandon outside a ritzy nightclub.
 The punch is recorded by a tabloid photographer, and Brandon is front-page news.

 Jessie becomes acquainted with Mark Dwyer, a former cop and, more recently, a U.S. Army intelligence officer just returned from Italy.
 The two grew up in the same hardscrabble West Side neighborhood and have a mutual attraction, yet their relationship remains platonic.
 One afternoon, while Brandon is at work in his law office, Jessie asks Mark to drive her to a Washington Square apartment.
 He waits outside, unaware that the apartment is Isabel's and that Jessie has come to confront her over seeing Brandon.
 The meeting degenerates into a bitter quarrel, and a frustrated Jessie walks out.

 Later that afternoon, Brandon goes to Isabel's apartment, where he finds she had been killed.
 He notifies the police and then leaves a message with Jessie to call him back at Isabel's apartment.
 She does, and Brandon informs her of Isabel's fate.
 Police arrive and Brandon cooperates, but they are suspicious.
 Jessie arrives accompanied by Dwyer, who is an old colleague of the detective in charge of the case.
 Convinced that neither Jessie nor her husband killed Isabel, Dwyer sets out to discover who did.

 With only the clue of a broken fingernail found at the crime scene, Dwyer nabs the culprit, Alec Dawling's jealous girlfriend Felice, thereby clearing Jessie and Brandon.
 As the film ends, Brandon pleads to keep the marriage intact but Jessie has had enough and she walks out on him.